Thinnest high index lenses for prescription glasses

 Plastic lenses are the go-to material that you’ll usually get offered.
 The benefits of higher index plastic lenses are that they can be made to be thinner and lighter.

 A standard optician will usually offer 1.5 - 1.74 options depending on your prescription.
-A 1.74 lens is going to turn out around 50% thinner than a 1.5 comparatively.
+A 1.74 lens is going to turn out around 50% thinner than a 1.5 comparatively, demo-ed on the chart below.

 A more specialist lens is also on the market by a Japanese company called Tokai Optical which is 1.76 or ‘the thinnest lens in the world’ which is available through some opticians.